shoelace-style/shoelace/README.md

 npm start
 ```

-This will spin up the Shoelace dev server.
+This will spin up the dev server.
 After the initial build, a browser will open automatically.
 There is currently no hot module reloading (HMR), as browser's don't provide a way to reregister custom elements, but most changes to the source will reload the browser automatically.

-The documentation is powered by Docsify, which uses raw markdown files to generate pages.
-As such, no static files are built for the docs.

 ### Building